wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rabbitmq_examples/store-forward-rabbitmq.md

 # Message store and message processor for guaranteed delivery

-This sample shows how a store and forward messaging scenario can be implement with WSO2 Micro-Integrator and RabbitMQ message broker.
+This sample shows how a store and forward messaging scenario can be implemented with WSO2 Micro Integrator and the RabbitMQ message broker.
 Store and forward messaging is used for serving traffic to back-end services that can accept request messages only at a given rate.
 This is also used for guaranteed delivery to ensure that request received never gets lost since they are stored in the message store and also available for future reference.